mbarbin/vcs/README.md

 ## Motivation

 Our goal is to create a versatile and highly compatible library that can cater to a wide range of use cases, while also fostering community engagement.
-We also hope to gain practical experience with the use of provider-based parametric libraries.
+We also hope to gain practical experience with the use of various technics to build parametric libraries.

 ## Acknowledgements